 Subject Leader promise:

-My name is Miss Sutton and I am the history subject leader at Alexandra Infants’ school.
-My promise to our children is to ensure that they all have a real understanding their place in history and how events and individuals can have a lasting effect on the world.
+My name is Mrs Ash and I am the history subject leader at Alexandra Infants’ school.
+My promise to our children is to ensure that they all have a real understanding of their place in history and how events and individuals can have a lasting effect on the world.

-I have worked hard to develop a curriculum that creates curiosity, builds on prior learning, enables children to retrieve and apply previously taught skills and allows them to develop critical thinking skills.
+I have worked hard to develop a curriculum that creates curiosity, builds on prior learning, enables children to retrieve and apply previously taught skills.
 The curriculum is relevant to all our pupils as it starts out in the Early Years thinking about their past and present lives, progressing through Year 1 and Year 2 where the pupils deepen their understanding of chronology and discover significant events and individuals that became local and global heroes.

 Link Governor: Mr A Powell.

 At Alexandra Infants’, the history curriculum is split into topics.
 These topics ensure that the children gain the common body of knowledge set out by the national curriculum.
-Our school based curriculum drivers, the 5 E’s, develop the skills of the whole child and these are threaded throughout the history curriculum with a particular focus on Explore the world!
-Alongside this is our Alexandra Promise that supports the history curriculum visiting a museum, however we also strive to exceed this promise by experiencing a range of museums to increase the breadth of their experiences.
+Our school uses the Alexandra Promise that supports the history curriculum visiting a museum, however we also strive to exceed this promise by experiencing a range of museums to increase the breadth of their experiences.

 Practical experiences are an integral part of the history curriculum and the visits enrich a child’s experience of a particular topic and/ or concept.
 We include as many opportunities as we can to include enquiry into our topics to enhance learning.
 These are some of the activities that our children have had the opportunity to experience:

-Visits to museums: The Brampton Museum to explore the history of toys, Gladstone Pottery Museum to explore local history and gain an appreciation for the skills developed in this area and Etruria Industrial Museum to discover the role and importance of canals for our city and how their use has changed over time.
+Visits to museums: The Brampton Museum to explore the history of toys, Gladstone Pottery Museum to explore local history and gain an appreciation for the skills developed in this area.
+Alongside this we have immersed the children in history through the Victorian school experience day.